cocoen12/policeTrack/README.md

 # Police Track

-This repository provides implementation of police tracking
+This repository provides implementation of police tracking.

 ## Installation